kyma-project/kyma/docs/compass/05-02-runtime-agent-connection-configuration.md

 Runtime Agent connects to Compass using a one-time token from the Connector and exchanges it for a certificate, which is later used to fetch Applications from the Director.

-The initial connection requires the following parameteres:
+The initial connection requires the following parameters:

 | **Parameter** | **Description** | **Example value** |
 |---------------|-----------------|-------------------|